Mal-Pat/Go-Lean/README.md

 # Go-Lean

-The game of Go/Baduk/Weiqi in Lean 4, with an interactive board in the VS Code infoview.
+The game of Go/Baduk/Weiqi in Lean 4, with an interactive board in the infoview.

 ![GoLeanSandbox](./images/GoLeanSandbox.png)